Traditional vs. Headless eCommerce: Which One Should You Choose for Your Business

 With headless, brands have complete control over the visual design and layout in the front-end code base.
 This enables pixel-perfect customization aligned with branding needs without being limited by off-the-shelf templates.

-Recent surveys have found widespread agreement among eCommerce leaders that headless commerce can lead to substantial gains in key metrics like conversions and customer engagement.
+Recent surveys have found widespread agreement among eCommerce leaders that headless commerce can lead to substantial gains in key metrics like conversions and customer engagement due to the impact of eCommerce

 In one 2020 survey, over 60% of eCommerce leaders said they believe headless commerce has significant potential to improve site conversions and engagement rates.
 Headless sites’ flexible and customizable canvas promotes innovation and creates opportunities to optimize the user experience.